 Professor of Computational Biology in the Department of Computer Science at the University of Cambridge • Member of the Artificial Intelligence group of the Computer Laboratory

 Professor Liò has PhDs in Complex Systems and Non Linear Dynamics, and in Theoretical Genetics.
 He is the author of over 400 papers.
 His specialties include bioinformatics algorithms, predictive models in personalised medicine, modeling comorbidity and aging, methods for combining multi-scale biological processes, statistics of multi omics and multi physics modelling of molecules-cell-tissue-organ interactions.

 University Lecturer (US equivalent to Assistant Professor) in Machine Learning at the University of Cambridge

-Dr Hernández-Lobato‘s research revolves around model-based machine learning with a focus on probabilistic learning techniques and with a particular interest on Bayesian optimisation, matrix factorization methods, copulas, Gaussian processes and sparse linear models.
+Prof Hernández-Lobato‘s research revolves around model-based machine learning with a focus on probabilistic learning techniques and with a particular interest on Bayesian optimisation, matrix factorisation methods, copulas, Gaussian processes and sparse linear models.